 After school Jol worked at Ayers Rock, then drove tourist coaches and in 1979 moved to work at Orange Creek Station near Alice Springs.
 In 1981 he suffered a tragic road accident which left him a quadraplegic reliant upon a wheel chair for mobility.
 He soon applied his mechanical savvy to modifying a ute with hand controls enabling him to drive again and get back out into the desert.

 A hangover from his off-road motor bikes racing days led Jol and some mates to establish the Alice Springs Off Road Race Club.
 It now hosts the internationally recognised Finke Desert Race, Australia's most gruelling off-highway competition.

-An extension of his passion for all things vehicular created J & A Spare Parts in 1985, which morphed in 1998 to a new enterprise called Direct 4WD Awareness a business providing Nationally Accredited Training in all aspects of four wheel drive, off-highway driving to the standard of the Australian Skills Quality Authority.
-Key clients for this training are the staff of Government organisationswho take on work requiring remote outback travel.
+An extension of his passion for all things vehicular, Jol created J & A Spare Parts in 1985, which morphed in 1998 to a new enterprise called Direct 4WD Awareness, a business that provided nationally accredited training in all aspects of four wheel drive & off highway driving.
+Key clients have been Government organisations, workers requiring outback & remote travel as well as tourists needing to know more about driving their vehicles safely.

 Jol’s other passion is visiting the remotest part of inland Australia both on rarely used tracks as well as totally off road.
 He’s led tag along tours for companies, testing vehicles or just going bush with family, friends and acquaintances.
 There is probably no road or track within 1,000 km of Alice Springs that Jol does not know.
 His vast mechanical and bush knowledge makes him a natural trip leader.